Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Results

-Figure \ref{fig:2}a illustrates the coupled temperature and mechanical conditions employed in addressing the associated boundary value problems (BVP) to produce training and testing data.
-The generalized plane strain condition in the axial ($z$-direction) is represented by a single row of 300 interconnected thermo-mechanical generalized plane strain 2D elements comprising 602 nodes.
-Additionally, a second generalized plane strain condition was applied at the lower boundary of the domain by enforcing uniform strain in the y-direction on the vertical displacements of all nodes.
-The thermal and mechanical boundary conditions of the solidifying slice domain are determined by time-dependent heat flux profiles emanating from the chilled surface on the left side of the domain, as well as their displacement resulting from mold taper and other thermo-mechanical interactions with the mold, also depicted in Figure \ref{fig:2}a.
-The research conducted at the steel plant reveals that the displacement profile has an upward trend due to mold taper.
-In contrast, the thermal flux demonstrates a general downward trajectory due to transient heat transfer cooling.
-A radial basis interpolation utilizing the Gaussian function is employed to interpolate various temporal points randomly defined within expected profile value ranges, accommodating additional fluctuations and data noise observed in actual flux and displacement profiles due to abrupt changes in contact conditions and interfacial heat transfer between the mold and steel surfaces.
-They cover all potential thermo-mechanical boundary condition scenarios in which the solidifying shell would encounter at its cooled surface while descending the caster.
-Besides data from fully coupled analysis, data samples were generated from uncoupled analysis whose BC-s were depicted in Figure \ref{fig:2}b, where the single temperature solution was passed into a separate mechanical analysis, thus providing us an opportunity to study further how S-DeepONet learns stress solution for uncoupled analysis where stress solution depends on its mechanical (displacement) input only.
-Although simplified and less accurate, such uncoupled analysis has some practical meaning, where for a fixed heat flux profile and thus fixed temperature solution, the mechanical effects of mold’s thermal distortion and taper on a solidifying domain can be studied independently for residual stress generation.
+The research conducted at the steel plant shows that the displacement profile is upwardly trending due to mold taper.
+In contrast, the thermal flux generally decreases due to transient heat-transfer cooling.
+A radial basis interpolation using a Gaussian function is employed to interpolate multiple temporal points randomly selected within expected profile ranges, accommodating fluctuations and noise observed in actual flux and displacement profiles due to abrupt changes in contact conditions and interfacial heat transfer between the mold and steel surfaces.
+They cover all potential thermo-mechanical boundary condition scenarios in which the solidifying shell would encounter at its cooled surface as it descends the caster.
+Besides data from fully coupled analysis, data samples were generated from uncoupled analysis whose BC-s were depicted Figure ~\ref{fig:solid_setup}b (bottom), where the single temperature solution was passed into a separate mechanical analysis, thus providing us an opportunity to study further how S-DeepONet learns stress solution for uncoupled analysis where stress solution depends on its mechanical (displacement) input only.
+Although simplified and less accurate, such an uncoupled analysis has some practical significance, as it allows for the independent study of the mechanical effects of the mold’s thermal distortion and taper on a solidifying domain, given a fixed heat flux profile and thus a fixed temperature solution, for the purpose of residual stress generation.